 Allocation Process for TP Deliverability

 After the Phase II Interconnection Study reports are issued, the CAISO will perform the allocation of the TP Deliverability to eligible Generating Facilities according to, and in the order of, the allocation groups in GIDAP Section 8.9.2 and GIDAP BPM Section 6.2.9.4.
 The TP Deliverability available for allocation will be determined from the most recent Transmission Plan.
 Once a Generating Facility is allocated TP Deliverability, the facility will be required to comply with retention criteria specific in GIDAP Section 8.9.3 and BPM Section 6.2.9.5 in order to retain the allocation.
-A Generating Facility’s compliance with the retention criteria shall be verified annually until the facility achieves Commercial Operation, at which time the allocation of TP Deliverability will be reflected in the facility’s Deliverability Status as an attribute of the facility that is no longer subject to the retention criteria.
+A Generating Facility’s compliance with the retention criteria shall be verified annually until the facility achieves Commercial Operation, at which time the allocation of TP Deliverability will be reflected in the facility’s On-Peak Deliverability Status as an attribute of the facility that is no longer subject to the retention criteria.

 Allocation of TP Deliverability shall not provide any Interconnection Customer or Generating Facility with any right to a specific MW of capacity on the CAISO Controlled Grid or any other rights (such as title, ownership, rights to lease, transfer or encumber).
-Rather, an allocation of TP Deliverability will be reflected in the Generating Facility’s Deliverability Status for purposes of determining its Net Qualifying Capacity on an annual basis in accordance with CAISO Tariff Section 40.4.6.1 and Section 5.1 of the BPM for Reliability Requirements.
+Rather, an allocation of TP Deliverability will be reflected in the Generating Facility’s On-Peak Deliverability Status for purposes of determining its Net Qualifying Capacity on an annual basis in accordance with CAISO Tariff Section 40.4.6.1 and Section 5.1 of the BPM for Reliability Requirements.

+TP Deliverability is for On-Peak Deliverability only.

 Market Notice of Timeline, Submission of Affidavits and Commencement of Allocation Activities